openfaas/openfaas.github.io/_posts/2023-05-12-building-a-serverless-discord-bot.md

 1. A piece of code like a function sends a message to a channel or user via an incoming webhook
 2. A user types a command into a channel - and then the bot receives this message and responds

-We're covering the second type of integration in this tutorial, but I also have an example at the end for how to send a message to a channel via a webhook.
+We're covering the second type of integration in this walkthrough, but I also have an example at the end for how to send a message to a channel via a webhook.

+I'll be walking you through some of the code, but the rest is [available on GitHub](https://github.com/alexellis/discord-to-zoom).
+At the end of the post we'll deploy the bot to OpenFaaS - with either Kubernetes or faasd. [faasd](http://github.com/openfaas/faasd) can run on a VM with very low resource requirements, so it's a great way to get started with something like a bot and a few cron jobs.

 ## Working backwards from the goal